curateteaching/digitalpedagogy/keywords/makerspaces.md

 The Introduction to Digital Humanities course taught by Jentery Sayers, Assistant Professor in the Department of English at the University of Victoria, combines critical analysis, material engagement, and collaborative research to expose students to the Digital Humanities.
 This foundational course includes integral sections on cultural and political issues within DH and overviews of tools and technologies, building a critical framework and knowledge base for further digital scholarship.
 One of the key contributions offered by Sayers is a collaborative, interdisciplinary framework for both prototyping and critically exploring issues related to society and technology.
 It is a framework that can draw together technologists with historians, sociologists, and critical theorists.

-> MATT: Can you add a sentence or two here, enlarging upon your thoughts and perhaps suggesting how elements of Jentery's syllabus might be adopted by others?

 ###Makers and Makerspaces
 ![screenshot] (images/makerspaces-miller_syllabus.png)
 *Artifact Type: Syllabus